 With all this excitement neuromarketing gives us comes a threat.
 Consumers might start to believe the knowledge about their brain violates their privacy.
 They might feel manipulated towards something they don’t consciously support.
-Apparently, consumers perceive the use of neuromarketing as less ethical if a company uses it for purely profit driven motives.
-Yet, when used by companies that add value or are non-profit organizations (NPOs) they perceive it as a good thing.
+Consumers perceive the use of neuromarketing as less ethical if a company uses it for purely profit-driven motives.
+When used by companies that add value or are non-profit organisations (NPOs) they perceive it as a good thing.

 We’ve covered a large part of the ethics of neuromarketing showing some of the advantages and disadvantages it can entail.
 Here is a final pros and cons overview.

-- Neuromarketing can add value to consumers and society; If it’s used for products and services that help others, support healthy behaviour or makes the connection between consumers and products easier
+- Neuromarketing can add value to consumers and society; If it’s used for products and services that help others, support healthy behavior or makes the connection between consumers and products easier;

 - Measures emotional responses; emotion plays a huge role in our decision making, but it’s often difficult to measure.
-With techniques like facial coding it’s possible to measure emotions related to a package, website or colour
+With techniques like facial coding, it’s possible to measure emotions related to a package, website or color.

-- Findings from techniques like fMRI are hard to generalize; because samples are often relatively small (around 15 people) it’s difficult to draw conclusions that relate to every consument
+- Findings from techniques like fMRI are hard to generalise; because samples are often relatively small (around 15 people) it’s difficult to draw conclusions that relate to every consumer;

-Despite the disadvantages neuromarketing has, it still can provide some useful tools.
+Despite the disadvantages, neuromarketing has, it still can provide some useful tools.
 Especially when looking at the future, some of the cons might disappear when new developments are made.
 Techniques will become more advanced but also more affordable.
-It is already possible to buy your own eye-tracking glasses!
+It is already possible to buy your eye-tracking glasses!

-We hope this article gave you insights in the ethical and unethical sides of neuromarketing.
-As a marketer the techniques and tools you choose can either make or break your product.
+We hope this article gave you insights into the ethical and unethical sides of neuromarketing.
+As a marketer, the techniques and tools you choose can either make or break your product.
 Think smart and keep the needs of your customer in mind.
-Both traditional marketing and neuromarketing have their own advantages and strengths.
+Both traditional marketing and neuromarketing have their advantages and strengths.
 They tell us something about how consumers (or people in general) make decisions, conscious or subconscious.
-If we made you curious about neuromarketing, contact us so we can help you with integrating it into your business.
-Any questions?
-Get in touch!